rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 - Rename existing config.plist to config-org.plist in `EFI/CLOVER/`
 - Copy config.plist from/to `EFI/CLOVER/`
 - Delete all 10.X folders from `EFI/CLOVER/kexts/`
-- Copy Mojave compatible kexts from/to `EFI/CLOVER/kexts/other/`
+- Copy all necessary kexts from/to `EFI/CLOVER/kexts/other/`
-- (Optional: Copy Mojave Theme to `EFI/CLOVER/themes`)
+- (Optional: Copy favorite theme to `EFI/CLOVER/themes`)

-#### 2. Create OS X USB-Drive
+#### 2. Create macOS Installer Drive

-To create a working macOS Mojave installer boot drive, you will need the following:
+To create a working macOS Installer boot drive, you will need the following:
-- A free USB flash drive (minimum 8GB)
+- An empty USB flash drive (minimum 16GB)
+  (Chose USB2 or you need an USB2 cable to avoid USBSMC-Error)
-- A device already running OS X with access to the App Store
+- A device already running macOS with access to the App Store

-##### a) Download OS X Installer
+##### a) Download macOS Installer

-- Open the Mac App Store on your device already running OS X
+- Open the Mac App Store on your device already running macOS
-- Download `Install macOS Mojave` application
+- Download `Install macOS Catalina` application
 - Close when it opens automatically

-##### b) Format USB flash drive

-- Insert USB flash drive
-- Open Disk Utility and format flash drive
-  - Select `GUID` as partition scheme
-  - Select `Mac OS Extended (Journaled)` as file format

-##### c) Create Installer
+##### b) Create Installer Stick

-- Use [DiskMaker X](https://diskmakerx.com/) or [Install Disk Creator](https://macdaddy.io/install-disk-creator/) to create OS X USB-Drive
+- Use [DiskMaker X](https://diskmakerx.com/) or [Install Disk Creator](https://macdaddy.io/install-disk-creator/) to create macOS Install Drive

-#### 3. Install Clover in EFI partition on Mojave

-- Repeat steps 1b - 1c but with Mojave disk as target

 ---

-#### 3. Install OS X
+#### 3. Install macOS

-- Connect Mojave USB drive and Clover USB drive to your target machine
+- Connect macOS Installer and Clover Drive to your UX32VD
-- Boot from Clover USB drive and select Mojave USB drive (`Install OS X Mojave`)
+- Boot from Clover drive and select macOS Installer (`Install macOS Catalina`)
 - Once installer shows up, follow the installation instructions
-- On reboot select the OS X disk in Clover (`OS X Mojave`)
+- On reboot select Macintosh HD in Clover (`Macintosh HD`)
 - Create user account and finish setup process

 ---

 #### 4. Post Installation

-##### a) Install Clover in EFI partition of OS X disk
+##### a) Install Clover in EFI partition of Macintosh HD

-- After successfully install repeat steps 1b - 1c but with EFI on OS X disk as target
+- After successfully install repeat steps 1b - 1c but with EFI on Macintosh HD as target
 - Follow this guide to add clover boot entry in BIOS [Restoring UEFI boot entry](https://www.thomas-krenn.com/en/wiki/Restoring_UEFI_boot_entry_via_motherboard_replacement_or_BIOS_update) or this [UEFI clover boot option](https://www.tonymacx86.com/threads/solved-uefi-clover-boot-option-gone-after-bios-update.211715/#post-1409404)

 ##### b) Enable TRIM for SSD